Becoming an English Teacher

 Source: U.S. Bureau of Labor Statistics.

-High school English teachers use their training in literature, reading and writing to ensure that their students meet state educational standards.
-Teachers plan and deliver lessons, evaluate student work and assess students' progress.
-Depending on the school setting, teachers might also be responsible for students in hallways and other common areas.
-Requirements to become a high school English teacher vary by state, but in public schools they are typically required to earn a bachelor's degree from an accredited degree program, complete teacher training courses and pass teacher certification exams.
+Requirements to become a high school English teacher vary by state, but in public schools, they are typically required to earn a bachelor's degree from an accredited degree program, complete teacher training courses, and pass teacher certification exams.
 Some states grant provisional certification to applicants who meet these requirements, but stipulate that candidates must earn a master's degree before they can become fully certified.

 Step 1: Teacher Training